-General
+1. General

-The Board of Directors of the Corporation (the "Board") has established an Audit Committee (the "Committee") to assist the Board in fulfilling its oversight responsibilities.
-The Committee will review and oversee the financial reporting and accounting process of the Corporation, the system of internal control and management of financial risks, the external audit process, and the Corporation's process for monitoring compliance with laws and regulations and its own code of business conduct.
-In performing its duties, the Committee will maintain effective working relationships with the Board, management, and the independent auditors and monitor the independence of those auditors.
-To perform his or her role effectively, each Committee member will obtain an understanding of the responsibilities of Committee membership as well as the Corporation's business, operations and risks.
+The Board of Directors (the "Board") of West Vault Mining Inc. (the "Company") has established an Audit Committee (the "Committee") to assist the Board in fulfilling its oversight responsibilities.
+The Committee shall review and oversee the financial reporting and accounting process of the Company, the system of internal control and management of financial risks, the external audit process, and the Company's process for monitoring its own Code of Business Conduct and Ethics.
+In performing its duties, the Committee shall maintain effective working relationships with the Board, management, and the independent auditors, and monitor the independence of those auditors.
+To perform their role effectively, each Committee member shall obtain an understanding of the responsibilities of Committee membership as well as the Company's business, operations and risks.

-The Corporation's independent auditor is ultimately accountable to the shareholders.
-The Board and Committee, as representatives of the Corporation's shareholders, have the ultimate authority and responsibility to evaluate the independent auditor, to nominate annually the independent auditor to be proposed for shareholder approval, to determine appropriate compensation for the independent auditor, and where appropriate, to replace the independent auditor.
-In the course of fulfilling its specific responsibilities hereunder, the Committee must maintain free and open communication between the Corporation's independent auditors, Board and Corporation management.
-The responsibilities of a member of the Committee are in addition to such member's duties as a member of the Board.
+The Company's independent auditor is ultimately accountable to the shareholders.
+The Board and Committee, as representatives of the Company's shareholders, have the ultimate authority and responsibility to evaluate the independent auditor, to nominate annually the independent auditor to be proposed for shareholder approval, to determine appropriate compensation for the independent auditor and, where appropriate, to replace the independent auditor.
+In the course of fulfilling its specific responsibilities hereunder, the Committee must maintain free and open communication between the Company's independent auditors, Board, and Company management.